Shopify

 • An alternate layout for rendering collection information as JSON.

-• A Javascript Class which collects the data made available in the collection.
+• A JavaScript Class which collects the data made available in the collection.

-• A Javascript Snippet which consumes the data for the relevant product ids in a given result and places them within a div in the template.
+• A JavaScript Snippet which consumes the data for the relevant product IDs in a given result and places them within a div in the template.

-In order to ensure you have a collection with all possible products, I recommend to create a collection with a condition met by all product.
-The collection should be named Clerk api, as this will result in it receiving the route /collection/clerk-api frontend.
+In order to ensure you have a collection with all possible products, create a collection with a condition met by all products.

 The condition for the collection should be something like price > -1000000.

-In order to do this, we first edit the theme code for the theme we wish to use.
-Under the templates section in the left hand side, press Add new Template.
+To do this, first edit the theme code for the theme you wish to use.

-In the popup select collection for the resource type.
+In the popup, select collection for the resource type.

 Select liquid for the file type.

-Write json in the bottom most field, so that the name of the created template is collection.json.liquid.
+Write json in the bottom-most field, so that the name of the created template is collection.json.liquid.

 The contents of this file should be the collection.json.liquid file found in the liquid folder for this project.